tonym128/tonym128.github.io/_posts/2018-03-26-slownet-fasternet-raspinet.markdown

 ## The problem

-My internet was under performing quite severly and I didn't know why.
+My internet was under performing quite severely and I didn't know why.
 Occasionally for periods of time from a few minutes to hours at a time our internet would become unusable.

 First thing was isolating the problem .
 I installed all the monitoring tools I could to find to narrow down the problem to an application or device.